top of page

 Become An Extra

 In the Hampshire area I live, we have an unexpectedly large number of filming projects, ranging from TV commercials up to big-budget blockbuster movies, with very big-name actors taking part.
-On local social media, we are constantly asked if anyone wants to be an extra for local and national filming projects.
+On local social media, we are frequently asked if anyone is interested in being an extra for local and national film and television projects.

-Now I've not yet answered the call to be an extra, but at between £50 and £120 a day to be one, I might start looking!
+Now that I'ven't yet answered the call to be an extra, but at between £50 and £120 a day, I might start looking!

-You may make more than that if the camera crew/director likes your look and feature you more in scenes or even ask you to speak, so there is an opportunity to earn more.
+You may make more than that if the camera crew/director likes your look and features you more in scenes or even asks you to speak, so there is an opportunity to earn more.

 Survey Sites/Apps

-Similarly to market research projects, you can make money from survey sites and apps.
-Most of these sites/apps will pay a small amount to answer quick questions, polls or perform quick tasks, usually via online surveys.
+Similar to market research projects, you can make money from survey sites and apps.
+Most of these sites/apps will pay a small amount to answer quick questions, participate in polls, or complete quick tasks, usually via online surveys.

 You might be selecting your favourite sandwich flavour for a food company, answering a quick current affairs question, filming and uploading a 30-second video answering a specific question, or any other reasonably quick and easy task.